-* In November 2017, Southern celebrated Social Justice Month with almost 100 events, all designed to further social justice education and awareness on campus.
+* In November 2018, Southern celebrated its second annual Social Justice Month with almost 100 events, all designed to further social justice education and awareness on campus.

 * Southern is the first breast-feeding friendly campus in the state and the nation. — Connecticut Breastfeeding Coalition